 Boil 12 cups water in a a saucepan.
-Break off about 4 oz rice vermicelli noodles, also called rice sticks – Jiang Xi Bún Giang Tây (about 1/4 of a 14 oz package).
+Use about 31/2 oz rice vermicelli noodles, also called rice sticks Bún Giang Tây (about 1/4 of a 14 oz package).
 Be sure they are size medium, not the very thin vermicelli.

-Cook the noodles for 6 -8 minutes in boiling water, stirring occasionally.
+Cook the noodles, uncovered, for 5 minutes in boiling water, stirring occasionally.

-Cool them by rinsing them in a sieve under cold water for one minute.
+Cool them by rinsing them in a sieve under cold water for 2 minutes.
 Stir and separate the noodles with a fork or chopstick so that they don’t clump up.
 Let them drain over a bowl.

 Summer rolls are not too hard to make, but the trick is in rolling the sticky rice paper.
 It comes in a hard, almost plastic-like wafer.